zZhiG/SER/README.md

 # SER: A semantic enhancement refiner

-The code will be made release as soon as possible after accept.
+The all code will be made release as soon as possible after accept.